odoo/odoo/doc/howtos/rdtraining/sprinkles.rst

 The field uses the specific view for ``estate.property.offer``.
 In some cases, we want to define a specific list view which is only used in the context of a form view.
 For example, we would like to display the list of properties linked to a property type.
-However, we only want to display 3 fields for clarity: name, expected price, status.
+However, we only want to display 3 fields for clarity: name, expected price, state.

 To do this, we can define *inline* list views: an inline list view is defined directly inside a form view.
 For example: